Girls-Who-Code-TUHSD/hackathon-2022/intro-to-db-and-hosting/deck/README.md

-# MDX Deck + Code Surfer template
+# Intro to DB and Hosting

-This project was generated with the `npm init code-surfer-deck` command.
+This is the slide deck for the _Intro to DB and Hosting_ talk.

 ## Development